Holistic Blend Perfect Blend Dog Food earns the Advisor’s second-highest rating of 4.5 stars.

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second ingredient includes dehulled oats, also known as groats.
+The third ingredient includes dehulled oats, also known as groats.
 Groats are a whole grain, minimally processed form of oats.
 With the exception of their caloric content and the fact they’re also gluten free, oat groats can be considered average in nutritional value.

 The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.